NoahBres/LearnRoadRunner/docs/dead-wheels.md

   - One of your parallel encoders are reversed

 - Your bot goes straight and strafes properly on the graph but turns the opposite way

   - Your left and right encoders are swapped

+- The localization loses accuracy over a time/distance
+  - First, try driving your bot around slowly.
+Attempt to minimize acceleration.
+    - Does the localization remain accurate?
+If not, go back and double check your other properties.
+Check if heading is accurate.
+Check if the distance traveled during strafe and forward movements are accurate.
+  - If the localization is fairly accurate at slow speeds but loses accuracy at high speeds, you are experiencing a hardware related problem.
+  - The most likely issue is that your dead wheels do not have enough traction.
+Increase the spring force on your dead wheels.